SpenceKonde/arduino-tiny-841/README.md

 * I2C/TWI hardware slave supported by WireS library: https://github.com/orangkucing/WireS
 * I2C/TWI software master appears to work: https://github.com/todbot/SoftI2CMaster
 * On the Tiny1634, there is a USI, which should work with the existing USI libraries to function as I2C master.
-* Pin change interrupts are untested (including INT0).
+* Pin change interrupts work.
 * Some people have problems programming it with USBAsp and TinyISP.
 I used to, but today I tried, having changed nothing, and my USBAsp works just fine.
 Funky stuff.
 ArduinoAsISP works reliably (albeit slowly)
 * Optiboot without the LED blink (noLED) for 841 included; this saves 64 bytes of flash (not used by default - modify boards.txt if needed)
 * Board Manager support planned once the dust around that feature settles.